Sue9104/web-manual/interface/root.md

 - **Add New User without Registration**: click "New User".

 - **Activate/Deactivate User**: User can log in with this button on.
-Otherwise user can not login, but their records and operations are still reserved.
+Otherwise the user can not log in, but their records and operations are still reserved.

-- **Reset Password**: this button will reset user password to "123456".
+- **Reset Password**: this button will reset the user password to "123456".

 - **Search Existed User by Email and User Name**.